 I made a visit to Burke a few weeks ago, a distributor here in Chicago that serves both craft and Coors.
 They mentioned that Banquet was double-digit growth in Chicago, which I find fascinating.

 We're doing really well here.
 It's exciting to see it.
 A couple things are happening.
-I think, first of all, people are seeing other people drinking Coors and thinking "I gotta try that.
+I think, first of all, people are seeing other people drinking Coors and thinking, "I gotta try that.
 I don't know anything about it."
 When we expanded nationally, we thought Coors Banquet was going to be the brand nationally.
 But then Coors Light went crazy.
 But people east of Kansas and the Mississippi never really got used to drinking Banquet.
 So, Coors Light's a huge brand for us here in Chicago.
 Now we're giving them an alternative.
 It's not a craft, it's not retro, we're just trying to help people understand that this is a really terrific beer that's been around for a long time.
-One of our best markets is New York City believe it or not.
+One of our best markets is New York City, believe it or not.
 They've done a great job positioning the brand for consumers in a piece of the market where there wasn't anything.
-Back when I was growing up in Colorado, we had Walters and Tivoli, all kinds of different brands, but everything was pretty much the same genre — 5% abv, or in some cases a little bit stronger, and typically lagers beers.
+Back when I was growing up in Colorado, we had Walters and Tivoli, all kinds of different brands, but everything was pretty much the same genre—5% ABV, or, in some cases, a little bit stronger, and typically lagers beers.
 When light beers came along in 1972-3, it changed the world.
-We'd advertise as "America's Fine Light Beer" because we were actually 13%, almost 14% fewer calories than other premium beers.
-And we found ourselves [Banquet] kind of squeezed between light beers, and what was perceived as being more full-bodied beers, particularly Anheuser-Busch and Budweiser.
+We'd advertise as "America's Fine Light Beer" because we were actually 13%, almost 14%, fewer calories than other premium beers.
+And we found [Banquet] kind of squeezed between light beers, and what was perceived as being more full-bodied beers, particularly Anheuser-Busch and Budweiser.
 Shlitz, Stroh's, Pabst, Falstaff, Shaffer, you go down the list, a long list of beers at one time.
 Shlitz at one time was the largest brand in America.